๐Ÿ“Œ Ski centre near Aviemore, Highland

 โ˜…โ˜…โ˜…

-๐Ÿ› ๏ธ Funicular currently closed for repairs with no estimated reopening date (checked November 2023)
+๐Ÿ› ๏ธ Funicular currently closed for repairs until at least late December 2024 (checked December 2024)

 Cairngorm Mountain (historically referred to as Aviemore) is Scotland’s best known winter sports destination, traditionally attracting more visitors than any of the country’s other ski areas.
 On paper, it’s easy to see why: its Top Bowls have the most reliable snow cover of any runs in the UK, accessed by a (notoriously unreliable) funicular railway which also directly serves the dozen or more runs on the Cas side of the mountain.
 Nearby Aviemore village is also the closest thing Britain has to an all winter (and summer) sports “resort”, making it a popular year-round holiday base.
 But Cairngorm’s drawbacks are non-trivial.
 Significant queues for lifts and ski hire are common at weekends and during school holidays, and the upper slopes are barren and inhospitable in bad weather: days when the hill is stormbound or uplift limited are fairly common.